 Learn more: VTK

-This video demonstrates how the feedstock for varnish deposits, oxidation by-products, that have precipitated out of soultion are dissolved back into solution (soluble) when the oil temperature is increased.
+This video demonstrates how the feedstock for varnish deposits, oxidation by-products, that have precipitated out of solution are dissolved back into solution (soluble) when the oil temperature is increased.
 An opposite phenomenon occurs when peaking turbines go off-line and lube oil cools causing soluble contamination to precipitate out of solution resulting in varnish deposit formation throughout hydraulic control systems.
-Only SVR (soluble varnish removal) technology can remove oxidation by-products while still in solution to prevent precipitation and deposit formation in low flow and cool zones (servo valves).
+Only SVR® Lubricant Conditioning System technology can remove oxidation by-products while still in solution to prevent precipitation and deposit formation in low flow and cool zones (servo valves).

 Servo valve and bearing failures cause unnecessary downtime and expense for paper mills around the world.
 Other varnish related issues include blocked filter elements and discolored site-glasses.
 Contact us regarding products and solutions to mitigate varnish contamination and reduce fluid contamination related failures.